#

 }

-The structure for each value in records
+The structure for each value in records is dependent on your customized schema

-for the RecordInput
+for the RecordInput.

 Multiple records submitted in a single mutation will be automatically connected

-with each other using a STATIC
+with each other using a STATIC edge.
+This is independent from the

 matching rules.